Using Student Growth Percentile (SGP) to Plan Interventions

 - Students are being well served by Tier 1 classroom instruction.

 - If students are already receiving interventions, they may need to be supplemented or replaced.

 - If several interventions have been tried, consider referring to a Student Support Team.

 Student Growth Percentiles (SGPs) compare student scores on a recent assessment to those of their academic peers - students who scored similarly on a previous assessment.
-In Schoolzilla Starter, the first Fall test in the school year (August - November) is always used as the starting point, and the current SGP is shown.
+In Renaissance Analytics, the first Fall test in the school year (August - November) is always used as the starting point, and the current SGP is shown.
 Note: SGPs shown in Star reports may use different starting tests, and those reports may use either window-specific or current Student Growth Percentiles.
 For more information about Student Growth Percentiles, the windows used, and Star, see Student Growth Percentile (SGP).

 Using the clickable bar charts on the Our Students dashboard, you can see how many students are low-performing and how many students are making above-average growth, which can help you see whether students are being well served by current instruction.
 (You can see which students fit each category by selecting the sections on the bar chart or by selecting filters using the icon next to the metric name.)